-Conservation and Management of Lands Required components.
+Conservation and Management of Lands required components8.

-- 9. (1) Programs and services provided by an authority with respect to the conservation and management of lands under subparagraph 1 ii of subsection 21.1 (1) of the Act shall include the following: - A conservation area strategy, prepared on or before December 31, 2024 for all lands owned or controlled by the authority, including any interests in land registered on title, that meets the requirements set out in section 10. - 10.
-(1) A conservation area strategy referred to in paragraph 1 of subsection 9 (1) shall include the following components:
+- 9. (1) Programs and services provided by an authority with respect to the conservation and management of lands under subparagraph 1 ii of subsection 21.1 (1) of the Act shall include the following: - 1.
+A conservation area strategy, prepared on or before December 31, 2024 for all lands owned or controlled by the authority, including any interests in land registered on title, that meets the requirements set out in section 10. - 10.
+(1) A conservation area strategy referred to in paragraph 1 of subsection 9 (1) shall include the following components: - Objectives established by the authority that will inform the authority's decisionmaking related to the lands it owns and controls, including decisions related to policies governing the acquisition and disposition of such lands.

-&lt;sup>7 Marsh, J and Warfield, J. 1997.
+7 Marsh, J and Warfield, J. 1997.
 Ganaraska Forest Trails Project for the Ganaraska Region Conservation Authority.
 Trail Studies Unit, Trent University, Peterborough Ontario.